projectchrono/chrono/doxygen/documentation/tutorials/other/converting_wiki.md

 </div>
 ~~~

+Here is another example:
 ~~~
 {{Details|content=
 The files for this demo can be found in the directory ''C:\Program Files\SolidWorks Corp\SolidWorks\chronoengine\examples\collisions''.
 The directory contains all the parts needed for this assembly.
 }}
 ~~~

+and the code that should be put into markdown

 ~~~
 <div class=well>
-The files for this demo can be found in the directory ```C:\Program Files\SolidWorks Corp\SolidWorks\chronoengine\examples\collisions```.
+The files for this demo can be found in the directory ```C:\Program Files\SolidWorks Corp\SolidWorks\chronoengine\examples\collisions``` .
 The directory contains all the parts needed for this assembly.
 </div>
 ~~~